mileswilhelm/mileswilhelm.github.io/about.md

 permalink: /about/
 ---

-I'm a 26 year old fledgling web developer, eagerly learning every day.
+I'm a self-motivated 27 year old web developer trying to learn and get better ever day.

-### More Information

-Just some guy who loves basketball, front end web technology, and trying to learn something new every day.
+In my spare time, I love watching basketball, pretending to play moneyball with fantasy football, spending time with friends and family, and googling everything that makes me curious.

 ### I'd love to hear from you!